|Faculty, Staff, or Student?|

 I study cognitive mechanisms that may explain why people engage in prejudicial behaviors.
 I also explore the role of language on prejudice, and how the words that we use change how we feel about others.
 However, I like to look for interdisciplinary solutions to prejudice, and tend to borrow from other fields of psychology (e.g., cognition, forensics, sports) and other areas of social science (e.g., anthropology, sociology).

-Leader, T., & Mullen, D. (in press).
-Talk bluntly and carry a pointy stick: Violence and verbal complexity in Buffy the Vampire Slayer.
-In T. Girardi & A. Scheg (Eds.), For Better or Worse: Heroes and Antiheroes in Popular Television Edited Collection.
+Leader, T., & Mullen, D. (2017).
+TTalk bluntly and carry a pointy stick: Violence and verbal complexity in Buffy the Vampire Slayer (pgs.
+60-73).
+In T. Girardi & A. Scheg (Eds.), Heroes or villains: Essays on dark protagonists of television.
+Jefferson, NC: Mcfarland.

 Booth, R., Leader, T., & Sharma, D. (2016).
 The age of anxiety?
 It depends where you look: changes in STAI trait anxiety, 1970-2010.
 Social Psychiatry and Psychiatric Epidemiology, 51(2), 193-202.